rcl-ssl/docs/containers/aci.md

 type: Microsoft.ContainerInstance/containerGroups
 ```

-Three containers in this container group
+There are three containers in this container group :

 - NGINX - a reverse proxy to accepts public SSL/TLS requests on port 443 and forward to the webapp that listens on localhost port 80

-- RCL SSL DNS AutoRenew - installs and renews SSL/TLS certificates for NGINX to use.
+- RCL SSL DNS AutoRenew - installs and renews SSL/TLS certificates for NGINX to use

 - A web app based on the ``aci-helloworld`` image

 A volume mount, ``nginx-config`` is used to store the NGINX configuration file.
 Another volume mount ``rcl-certs`` shared with NGINX and RCL SSL DNS AutoRenew is used to store the SSL/TLS certificate files.
-These volume mounts uses the Azure Storage Account.
+These volume mounts use the Azure Storage Account.
 Add the ``storageAccountName`` and ``storageAccountKey``.

 The container group uses a FQDN with a dns label ``myaci``.
-Since the public IP of the container group is not static a FQDN will need to be used for the custom domain.
+Since the public IP of the container group is not static, a FQDN will be used to map a custom domain.
 A CNAME record should be created to map your domain name to the FQDN of the container group.
 In this case , ``myaci.example.com`` uses a CNAME DNS record to map to ``myaci.westus.azurecontainer.io``.
 You can use your own ``dnsNameLablel``.

 The container group listens on port 443 to public SSL/TLS requests.